 Slope has the potential to become a restrictive landform feature for OSSM with increased slope increasing the risk of run-off and/or erosion.
-Slope within the proposed effluent management was determined to be >10% (Moderate Limitation).
+Slope within the proposed effluent management was determined via survey/lidar mapping (See Table 2.8.1).